steadybit/docs-public/content/installation-platform.md

 ## Prerequisites

-To install the platform, access to the following URL via HTTPS (443) is required:
+To install the platform on your own premises, access to the following URL via HTTPS (443) is required:

 * https://docker.chaosmesh.io (Docker Image)